ProjectInterlude/InterludeGameFactory/README.md

 # Onchain Games Contracts

 A modular smart contract system for onchain gaming with support for multiple game types, leaderboards, and jackpots.
+Currently available on Cronos chain and BSC Chain (Binance Smart Chain/ BNB Chain).

 ## Architecture